1UnboundedSentience/SpeakAlong/README.md

-# OraStoryRails
+# SpeakAlong
-OraStory crowdsourced public speaking review converted to Rails
+SpeakAlong is a crowdsourced public speaking review converted to Rails

 An app to practice public speaking or second-language acquisition on your webcam side-by-side with your favorite YouTube speeches.
 You can create crowdsourced reviews for other users and manage